HeimirDavid/recipe-application/README.md

 ## Testing
 * **HTML** was tested using **validator W3C**.
-Warnings came up with "Bad Value" for all jinja code, which was ecpected and ignored.
+Warnings came up with "Bad Value" for all jinja code, which was expected and ignored.
-One more warning was for two elements with the same ID, but since they are in a if else statement they also were ignored.
+One more warning was for two elements with the same ID, but since they are in a jinja if else statement they were also ignored.
 * **CSS** was tested using **Jigsaw**.
 One warning came up with text-color-decoration: none being invalid value which has been fixed.
 * **JavaScript** was tested using **JSHint**.
 No severe warning or errors, just a few missing semicolons which has been fixed.